finos/legend-community-delta/README.md

 <img src="images/legend-studio.png" width="800">

-Defining entities using the [FIRE](https://suade.org/fire/) data model as an example for regulatory reporting (PURE code is available [here](src/test/resources/model.pure) for reference), we demonstrate how tables, expectations and derivation can be dynamically generated on Delta Lake to ensure data quality, availability and compliance.
+Defining entities using the [FIRE](https://suade.org/fire/) data model as an example for regulatory reporting (PURE code is available [here](src/test/resources/model.pure) for reference), we demonstrate how tables and expectations can be dynamically generated on Delta Lake to ensure data quality, availability and compliance.

 ## Usage